coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Contextual Equivalence.md

 If the term $t$ can be typed with the empty type environment then we don't require a valuation and we write $$[\![t]\!]^X.$$
 ![](Pasted%20image%2020231115103426.png)
+The book has a very long example with a free variable.k